Download OpenAPI specification:Download

 +- python

-subfolder and run the following commands: # builds this Java project with gradle wrapper
+(If you like, you could alternatively adapt your gradle.properties file.) **/java subfolder and run the following commands: # builds this Java project with Gradle wrapper

 ./gradlew clean build